Eronarn/eronarn.github.io/_posts/2020-04-22-Moving-on-from-Quantopian.md

 _NOTE: Many others at Quantopian have been furloughed, so please take a look at what they're looking for too: TBD_

 Hi, I'm James!
 For the past three years I've been a site reliability engineer (SRE) at Quantopian, a crowd-sourced quantitative investment startup.
 Unfortunately, COVID-19 impacted the company's ability to continue operations and the majority of employees were furloughed on Monday (4/20/2020).
-I've decided to pursue a new role at the senior, lead, or engineering manager level, ideally focused on SRE or devops.
+Since it is unclear when or if that furlough will end, I have decided to start a job search for a new role at the senior, lead, or engineering manager level.

 <!--more-->

 _Note: I am not open to relocation at this time, so I'm only considering transit-accessible roles in the Boston area or positions that will remain remote full-time after COVID-19.
 I'm also [avoiding air travel due to the climate emergency](http://permadeath.com/Why-Im-Not-at-Taco-Tuesday/), which limits how far I can travel for business reasons._

-I've been programming for about fifteen years and started out as a software engineer before gradually taking on more operations work.
+I've been programming for about fifteen years and started out as a full stack software engineer before gradually taking on more operations work.
 At this point I've been a "devops engineer" in one form or another for a decade.
 My current interests include cloud migration, data pipelines, CI/CD systems, and Kubernetes-native development.
-I've recently taken a lead role on several related projects:
+During my time at Quantopian, I had the opportunity to play a lead role on several projects along those lines:

 * Designing and building a system for serverless execution and analysis of Python trading algorithms using Kubernetes, Argo Workflows, Amazon S3 and Amazon Athena.